Eronmmer/JavaScript-Challenges/README.md

 # JavaScript Challenges

-A detailed list of JavaScript challenges and their solutions.
+My solutions to JavaScript challenges I come across on the internet.